Undergraduate summer studentships

 The Faculty offers opportunities to work in research laboratories, often during the summer vacation.
 This type of experience is ideal if you are thinking of continuing with a career in research after graduating, or if you would like to find out what research is all about.

-Under the schemes the laboratories offer experimental projects in a wide variety of subject areas, lasting up to 8 weeks (Jennifer Rowles Studentship project will last 7 weeks).
-The stipends available are approximately £200 per week (£180 per week for the Jennifer Rowles Studentship).
+Under the schemes the laboratories offer experimental projects in a wide variety of subject areas, lasting up to 8 weeks.
+The stipends available are approximately £270 per week.

-This year, the Faculty will be supporting the annual call for the Dean's Vacation Research Scholarships, as well as offering one Jennifer Rowles Studentship.
+This year, the Faculty will be supporting the annual call for the Dean's Vacation Research Scholarships.
 Please see below for more information.
-In addition to this call, we hope to offer projects on a rolling basis throughout the year, please check back regularly on the ‘Other available projects page’.
+In addition to this call, we hope to offer projects on a rolling basis throughout the year.
+Please reguarly check this page for updates.

 Eligible Students: